 Our body follows some biorhythms defined by sunlight.
 So, our rhythm should slow down from sunset to then reactivate at dawn.

 - If you suffer from insomnia or you wake up tired in the mornings, you should do relaxation or meditation practices.
 Plan these at least an hour before going to bed.

 - Try to distance yourself from all kinds of electronic devices.
 After all, these alter the nervous system and make nighttime rest difficult.

 Many nutritionists recommend eating smaller quantities several times a day.
 Although this recommendation isn’t necessarily right for everyone, people who suffer from slow base metabolism can benefit from this piece of advice.

 - Have 5 meals a day, with nutritious and satisfying foods, but without getting over-full.

 - These foods, along with the water we should be drinking on an empty stomach, will keep our metabolism constant over the course of the day.

 Culinary spices are excellent natural metabolism activators, and they have many other properties.
 We recommend eating the following spices every day:

 - Cayenne pepper: one of the best remedies to stimulate the body, it promotes the production of gastric juices, and helps generate body heat and burn more calories.

 - You should start eating cayenne pepper little by little so that it doesn’t irritate the digestive tract.
 Start with a pinch and build up the quantity progressively.

 - Ginger: stimulant, diuretic and good for the digestion.
-It is ideal for seasoning meats, fish and desserts, as well as smoothies and lemonade.
+It’s ideal for seasoning meats, fish and desserts, as well as smoothies and lemonade.

 - Cinnamon: the most medicinal variety is ceylon cinnamon.
-It is a stimulant and aphrodisiac, it is good for the digestion and it improves the circulation.
+It’s a stimulant and aphrodisiac, it’s has potential benefits for the digestion and may even help to improve circulation.